mactul/powermake/tutorials/01-first-powermake/README.md

 Do you feel a little more confortable with the basic makefile ?

-You should now play a little bit with the command line, try every option and try to see what they does.
+You should now play a little bit with the command line, try every option and try to see what they do.

 Use `python makefile.py --help` to display all available options.
 Use the `-v` flag to really see what is happening (unless you are testing the verbosity flags of course)